SBKubric/14_pre_commit_hook/README.md

 ## Usage

-Just use `from quadratic_equation import get_roots` to use it in your project!
-If something is wrong you will know it during the commit.
+Just run the script file `./init_hooks` to use pre-commit hook in your project!

+If you want to add extra hooks, just place them into `./hooks/` directory and run the `./init_hooks`.

+Also you can define extra scripts in the `makefile` and `./hooks/*`.

 # Project Goals